Unique continuation and lifting of spectral band edges of Schr\"odinger operators on unbounded domains (With an Appendix by Albrecht Seelmann): Introduction

 The two-sided Lipschitz estimate on the movement of spectral band edges of Schr\"odinger operators provides a key tool to prove Anderson localization near edges of the essential spectrum of some Schr\"odinger operator $H$ on $L^2(\RR^d)$ under the influence of a random potential $W=W_\omega$.
 Indeed, in the case of a $H$ with periodic potential and a perturbation $W_\omega$ of alloy-type this has been performed in \cite{KirschSS-98a}.
 The starting point of their analysis is Ineq.~(2.2) in \cite[Theorem~2.2]{KirschSS-98a} which is a special case of bound \eqref{eq:f-bound} above.
 However, \cite[Theorem~2.2]{KirschSS-98a} considers only a periodic situation.
 Due to this assumption one can use Floquet-Bloch theory to reduce the spectral perturbation problem to operators with purely discrete spectrum and then apply classical perturbation theory for isolated eigenvalues.
 In the general situation which we are treating this is no longer possible and we have to study the essential spectrum directly.
 We defer the precise formulation and proof of the indicated claim on Anderson localization near spectral band edges to a sequel paper.

 There is another important application of the unique continuation results of Section \ref{sec:UCP}, namely control theory of the heat equation on unbounded domains.
 While control theory on bounded domains has been studied for decades, unbounded domains became a focus of interest rather recently, see for instance \cite{Miller-05a,Miller-05b}, \cite{GonzalezT-07}, \cite{Barbu-14}, \cite{Zhang-16}, \cite{LeRousseauM-16}, \cite{WangWZZ}, \cite{EgidiV-17-arxiv}, \cite{BeauchardPS-18} and the references therein.
-In a sequel project we aim to establish explicit estimates on the cost of null-controllability of the heat equation for Schr\"odinger semigroups on unbounded domains $\Gamma$ of the type \eqref{eq:Gamma}.
+In a sequel project \cite{NakicTTV-20} we have established explicit estimates on the cost of null-controllability of the heat equation for Schr\"odinger semigroups on unbounded domains $\Gamma$ of the type \eqref{eq:Gamma}.
 They recover, improve, and unify several results obtained earlier.
-This application will be the subject of a future paper.